gansm/finalcut/doc/signals-and-callbacks.md

 {...}
 ```

-3. For calling a member method of a specific instance:
+3. To call a member method of a specific instance:

 ```cpp
 template< typename Object